The Story of Tonight: "The Story of Tonight (Reprise)"

-"Tomorrow There'll Be More of Us: Laurens' Interlude"
+"Tomorrow There'll Be More of Us/Laurens' Interlude"

-A second reprise of "The Story of Tonight", titled "Tomorrow There'll Be More of Us: Laurens' Interlude" ("The Laurens Interlude" in the Off-Broadway version), occurs in the show near the end of Act One.
+A second reprise of "The Story of Tonight", titled "Tomorrow There'll Be More of Us/Laurens' Interlude" ("The Laurens Interlude" in the Off-Broadway version), occurs in the show near the end of Act One.
 Hamilton is working at home when his wife Eliza informs him that he has received a letter from South Carolina.
 Hamilton puts off reading the letter, believing it to be from John Laurens.
 However, Eliza reveals that the letter is actually from Laurens' father.
 At Hamilton's request, she reads the letter aloud, delivering the news of Laurens' death in the Battle of the Combahee River, and all the black soldiers that were with him had either been killed or captured and returned to their owners.
 This battle had occurred because the British troops in the southern territories had not yet received word that the war had ended, meaning that Laurens had died for no reason.
+In most stage productions, Lafayette and Mulligan are seen in the background as they read the same letter of their friend's death, though they don't speak or sing.
 Laurens' father laments that his son's dream of freedom for his people as well as his plans for the first "black battalion" have died with him.
-As the scene plays, a ghost-like Laurens appears and interjects lines from "The Story of Tonight", suggesting that he held on to the beliefs espoused in the song to very end.
+As the scene plays, a ghost-like Laurens appears and interjects lines from "The Story of Tonight", suggesting that he held on to the beliefs espoused in the song to the very end.
 Hamilton suppresses his emotional reaction to the news, saying only that he has "so much work to do," leading directly into "Non-Stop", the act's finale number.

 The song was not included on the original Broadway cast recording.
 Miranda explained that it was "more of a scene than a song, the only scene in the [sung-through] show", and he wanted to reserve the impact of "at least one revelation" that could be experienced more fully onstage.